It’s Pancreatic Cancer Awareness Month!

-We want to take this opportunity to thank each and every single one of our fantastic supporters who have backed Pancreatic Cancer Awareness Month.
-You are a contributing factor to those increased survival rates because of your passion, creativity and determination.
+We want to take this opportunity to thank each and every single one of our fantastic supporters who campaign, raise awareness, start new conversations and fundraise for us.
+It is your contribution that has led to those increased survival rates.
+But more must be done.
+Because of your passion, creativity and determination.
 In 2020 we set ourselves a ten-year goal.

 We know from our fantastic fundraisers and their ability to turn their activities virtual the fantastic support from all our corporate partners and our volunteers across the whole of the UK.
-We can achieve this.
+We can achieve this by Turning it Purple and raising awareness of the symptoms not just in Pancreatic Cancer Awareness Month but across the year.

 Why your support is needed